Vacancy-driven inverse Lieb geometry: A general route to $d$-wave altermagnetism in two dimensions: Results and Discussion

-where $E(V_2X_2)$ denotes the total energy of the optimized $V_2X_2$ supercell, $E_\mathrm{V}$ and $E_\mathrm{X}$ represent the energies of vanadium and chalcogen ($X$) in their stable bulk reference states, respectively.
-The resulting formation energies are listed in the Table~\ref{tab:lat_pmt} for both $V_{2}S_{2}$ and $V_{2}Se_{2}$ reconstructed structures.
-Negative values of formation energy($E_\mathrm{f}<0$) signify the energetic stability of these structures relative to their constituent elements.
+where $E(\mathrm{V_2X_2})$ is the total energy of the optimized $\mathrm{V_2X_2}$ supercell, and $E_\mathrm{V}$, $E_\mathrm{X}$ are the energies of vanadium and chalcogen in their stable bulk reference states.
+The negative values obtained for both compounds confirm energetic stability relative to the constituent elements.
+Phonon dispersion calculations reveal no imaginary modes across the entire Brillouin zone, establishing dynamical stability. \emph{Ab initio} molecular dynamics (AIMD) simulations at 300~K for 10~ps show total energies fluctuating tightly around their averages without structural distortion for both $\mathrm{V_2S_2}$ and $\mathrm{V_2Se_2}$, confirming thermal stability at room temperature.